 - 8.6.1 Promote health and physical education and the objectives of the Council through one or more professional development opportunities per annum.
 Examples include regional workshops, provision of sessions at teachers' conventions or collaboration with EAS.
-Regional Representatives may access Ever Active Schools with assistance - 8.6.2 Submit information regarding workshops and regional special events to the HPEC, HPEC Secretary to distribute to the HPEC executive, the HPEC Webmaster and Social Media and Ever Active Schools.
+Regional Representatives may access Ever Active Schools with assistance - 8.6.2 Submit information regarding workshops and regional special events to the HPEC Secretary to distribute to the HPEC executive and Ever Active Schools.